platformsh/platformsh-docs/src/languages/php/fpm.md

 The `request_memory` has a lower limit of 10 MB while `reserved_memory` has a lower limit of 70 MB.
 Values lower than those will be replaced with those minimums.

-You can check the maximum number of PHP-FPM workers by opening an [SSH session](/development/ssh.md) and running following command:
+You can check the maximum number of PHP-FPM workers by opening an [SSH session](/development/ssh.md) and running following command (example for PHP 7.x):
 ```
 grep -e '^pm.max_children' /etc/php/*/fpm/php-fpm.conf
 pm.max_children = 2